cbillowes/curious-programmer-oxygen/content/posts/2018/2018-07-12-building-a-monitoring-display-with-a-rock64.md

     - Hardware
 ---

 There is a page that we want to monitor.
-It has a lot of valuable information on it and fits nicely onto a 4K screen display.
-We have a ROCK64 device which will power this display.
+It has a lot of valuable information on it and fits nicely on a 4K screen.
+A ROCK64 device will power this display.

 The use case is simple: when the device turns on, the user must log in automatically.
-A browser must open in full screen mode displaying the monitoring page.
+A browser must open in full screen mode displaying the page.
 The screen and device should stay on until manually turned off.
 Simple right?

 Not quite.
-My techie luck brings about numerous adventitious complexities that bounce obtrusively into existence at undesirable times: things don't go right.
+My techie luck brings about numerous adventitious complexities that bounce obtrusively into existence at undesirable times: things just don't go according to plan.
 I've come to terms with it.
 Obstacles will be obstacles and they will be overcome.

 These obstacles were awesome little challenges.
 I got to hack and ticker away at a little device to achieve something useful and meaningful.
-I got exposure to the ROCK64, Linux and searching for support.
+I got exposure to the ROCK64, Linux and searching for support for both.

 Here's what I learned:

-## What is the ROCK64?
+## The ROCK64 device
 The ROCK64 is a small computer [like](https://www.board-db.org/compare/192,4,58/) a Raspberry Pi, Arduino and a gazillion others.
 It is manufactured to be affordable and extendable.

 It started in December 2015 as a [Kickstarter project](https://www.mickmake.com/post/rock64-cheap-rock-solid-review).
 These guys wanted to bring the first 64-bit expandable Quad Core 1.2Ghz board to the market.
-It sounds like they didn't do so well in the beginning but they've recovered nicely if that's really the case.
+Initially there were hiccups but they eventually shipped the ROCK64 and a few [others](https://www.pine64.org/).

 ## Specifications
 <div style="text-align: center; margin-top: 2em;">